Long Island Ducks: History

 A rivalry developed between the Ducks and the Bridgeport Bluefish, with the two teams contesting the "Ferry Cup" from 2009 until Bridgeport folded in 2017.
-The Ferry Cup name referred to its sponsor, the Bridgeport & Port Jefferson Steamboat Company, (which ran a ferry boat line across the Long Island Sound between Bridgeport, Connecticut and Port Jefferson on Long Island), which was frequently utilized by both of the teams and their fans for traveling to each ballpark in the two adjacent states.
+The Ferry Cup name referred to its sponsor, the Bridgeport & Port Jefferson Steamboat Company, (which runs a ferry boat line across the Long Island Sound between Bridgeport, Connecticut and Port Jefferson on Long Island), which was frequently utilized by both of the teams and their fans for traveling to each ballpark in the two adjacent states.

 Baseball Hall of Famer Gary Carter managed the Ducks in 2009.
 Following Carter's death in 2012, the Ducks dedicated the season to his memory and wore a commemorative patch on their uniforms.

-Former Major League Baseball players who have played on the Ducks include Dontrelle Willis, Ramon Castro, Ben Broussard, Leo Rosales, Josh Barfield, Bill Hall, Bryant Nelson, Ian Snell, Daniel Murphy, and Lew Ford.
+Former Major League Baseball players who have played on the Ducks include Dontrelle Willis, Ramon Castro, Ben Broussard, Leo Rosales, Josh Barfield, Bill Hall, Bryant Nelson, Ian Snell, Taylor Kohlwey, Daniel Murphy, and Lew Ford.
 Rich Hill played with the Ducks in 2015, prior to his return to the majors in 2016 with the Boston Red Sox.
 In 2017, pitcher Éric Gagné attempted a professional baseball comeback with the Ducks; that same year, Nate Freiman, Henderson Alvarez, Quintin Berry, and Tim Melville played with the Ducks and later joined an MLB organization or foreign professional league.
+In 2026, in his second game with the Ducks, former Cy Young Award winner Trevor Bauer threw a 7-inning no-hitter (game 1 of a doubleheader), allowing just a single walk.
+This was the third no-hitter in Ducks' history.

 On June 17, 2023, the Ducks became the winningest team in Atlantic League history, clinching their 1,581st win in a victory over the York Revolution of York, Pennsylvania.

+In 2026, the Ducks were sold to REV Entertainment, the official sports and entertainment company of the Texas Rangers, who also have an ownership stake in the Schaumburg Boomers (FL), Kane County Cougars (AA), and Cleburne Railroaders (AA).